-- Utilize different engagement tools and tactics to understand underrepresented community perspectives. - Document community interest and follow up if other topics arise beyond the scope of this project. - Ensure the Sound Transit Board has a comprehensive understanding of community perspectives. - Standardize the use of the EET as a collaborative tool for technical and engagement project staff. - Build trust with community members by demonstrating that equitable engagement is a priority for Sound Transit.
+• Utilize different engagement tools and tactics to understand underrepresented community perspectives.

+- Document community interest and follow up if other topics arise beyond the scope of this project.
+This information will be documented separately and maintained by the project team for future engagement efforts. - Ensure the Sound Transit Board has a comprehensive understanding of community perspectives. - Standardize the use of the EET as a collaborative tool for technical and engagement project staff. - Build trust with community members by demonstrating that equitable engagement is a priority for Sound Transit.